TADA: Making Node-link Diagrams Accessible to Blind and Low-Vision People: Related Work

 \subsection{Systems for Node-link and Diagram Display}

-This subsection discusses the systems that are closest to our goal in terms of the application domain, i.e., systems that are designed to specifically represent vector-based diagrams (e.g., UML diagrams) or node-link representations.
-A seminal example is Audiograf, which provides speech descriptions of objects and other auditory cues under the finger of the user in a touch input device~\cite{Kennel_1996}.
+A seminal example of a system for representing node-link diagrams is Audiograf, which provides speech descriptions of objects and other auditory cues under the finger of the user in a touch input device~\cite{Kennel_1996}.
 There are three systems that enable interaction with node-link diagrams for BLV people and go beyond the simple output of Audiograf.
-TeDUB~\cite{King_Blenkhorn_Crombie_Dijkstra_Evans_Wood_2004,Horstmann_Lorenz_Watkowski_Ioannidis_Herzog_King_Evans_Hagen_Schlieder_Burn_etal._2004,Petrie_Schlieder_Blenkhorn_Evans_King_O’Neill_Ioannidis_Gallagher_Crombie_Mager_etal._2002,Petrie_King_Burn_Pavan_2006} and GSK~\cite{Balik_Mealin_Stallmann_Rodman_2013,Balik_Mealin_Stallmann_Rodman_Glatz_Sigler_2014} share interaction through keyboard or joystick and therefore support navigation of diagrams that are relative (i.e., the current node's spatial position has to be updated mentally by the user as they traverse the diagram).
+TeDUB~\cite{King_Blenkhorn_Crombie_Dijkstra_Evans_Wood_2004,Horstmann_Lorenz_Watkowski_Ioannidis_Herzog_King_Evans_Hagen_Schlieder_Burn_etal._2004,Petrie_Schlieder_Blenkhorn_Evans_King_O'Neill_Ioannidis_Gallagher_Crombie_Mager_etal._2002,Petrie_King_Burn_Pavan_2006} and GSK~\cite{Balik_Mealin_Stallmann_Rodman_2013,Balik_Mealin_Stallmann_Rodman_Glatz_Sigler_2014} share interaction through keyboard or joystick and therefore support navigation of diagrams that are relative (i.e., the current node's spatial position has to be updated mentally by the user as they traverse the diagram).
 This is fundamentally different from how our system and PLUMB~\cite{Cohen_Yu_Meacham_Skaff_2005,Calder_Cohen_Lanzoni_Xu_2006,Cohen_Haven_Lanzoni_Meacham_Skaff_Wissell_2006,10.1145/1124706.1121428} operate, where the input device is absolute (stylus for PLUMB and fingers on a tablet for TADA), which makes the current location of exploration continuously accessible to the user through proprioception of their own limbs's position with respect to the device.
 However, TeDUB allows annotation, and GSK and PLUMB allow creation and editing of links, which we do not consider at this stage.
-PLUMB is, however, relatively few interactions to perceive the diagram (it supports only object rendering and link following).
+PLUMB supports, however, relatively few interactions to perceive the diagram (it supports only object rendering and link following).